 How Much Should a Coop Cost?

 You can buy a coop for as little as $99.00 – but do you want to?

 Bear in mind that if the coop is cheap there is a reason.

 It is usually a ‘no frills’ type of box.

 Coops range in price from $99.00 to $3000.00+ depending on what you want.

-Many of the mid-range coops do a pretty good job of keeping the hens warm, dry and secure.
+Many mid-range coops do a good job of keeping the hens warm, dry, and secure.

-A lot of them come with a pen enclosure that fits around and with the coop providing an extra layer of security.
+Many of them come with a pen enclosure that fits around and the coop provides an extra layer of security.

 Money Saving Tips